Snow Bleaching

 What is it about snow that makes me smile?
 Perhaps it is the way it transforms a landscape, like changing the lenses of your glasses and suddenly things you didn’t notice before come sharply into view.

 Maybe it rekindles a belief in magic, that nature can fill the sky with these tiny flakes that fall and fall and pile up until the ground is covered in white and what’s underneath is hidden from view.
-A snowy day beings its own pace, slowing everything down.
+A snowy day brings its own pace, slowing everything down.
 Steps have to be more carefully taken.
 Clothes have to be extra warm.
 If it snows too much you can’t go anyway.
 It is its own phenomenon.

 I arrived in Japan on Friday night, got into the train on Saturday and suddenly the landscape changed from sunny to cloudy to misty to snow on the trees then snow on the mountains.
 I really didn’t think there would be any snow for the snow bleaching paper workshop I had signed up for.
 There had been no snow in the area for a month, then suddenly the entire mountains in the north east of Japan was covered in this glorious white frosting.